vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/ios/profile.md

 2. Validate the profile details

 	Use <code>PTKProfileDetailsValidator</code> to verify that all profile details have been entered correctly.
-	This validator uses property validators to validate each property of <code>PTKProfileDetails</code>:

-	* <code>PTKNameValidator</code> - to check the title, first and last names.
-	* <code>PTKEmailValidator</code> - to check the email address.
-	* <code>PTKMobileNumberValidator</code> - to check the mobile number.

-	For more information on each of these property validators please see the reference documentation included as part of the SDK.

 	<pre>PTKProfileDetailsValidator *profileDetailsValidator = [PTKProfileDetailsValidator new];
 	NSError *errors = [profileDetailsValidator validate:profileDetails];